 Jurisdiction -- Authority by which courts receive and decide cases.

-Appellate Jurisdiction -- the authority that a higher court has to review cases decided in a lower court; the Maryland Court of Appeals, Court of Special Appeals, and circuit courts have appellate jurisdiction.
+Appellate Jurisdiction -- the authority that a higher court has to review cases decided in a lower court; the Supreme Court of Maryland, Appellate Court of Maryland, and circuit courts have appellate jurisdiction.

 General Jurisdiction -- the unlimited authority over cases brought before the court to decide rights and grant remedies available under the law; circuit courts are courts of general jurisdiction.